tableau/webdataconnector/docs/api_ref.md

                         <div class="tsd-signature tsd-kind-icon">connectionData: String</div>
                         <div class="tsd-comment tsd-typography">
                             <div class="lead">
                                 <p>A string that you can use to store data between phases.
-For example, you might store user input that you want to use in the <code>getData</code> phase.</p>
+For example, you might store user input that you want to use in the <code>getData</code> phase.
+Note that this string is saved as plain text, so you should not use <code>connectionData</code> to store sensitive information.
+For passwords or authentication tokens, use the <a href="#webdataconnectorapi.tableau.password">password</a> property.</p>
-                                <p>To store and retrieve JavaScript objects with the connectionData property, that is to serialize and deserialize objects, use <code>JSON.stringify</code> and <code>JSON.parse</code>.</p>
+                                <p>To store and retrieve JavaScript objects with the <code>connectionData</code> property, that is to serialize and deserialize objects, use <code>JSON.stringify</code> and <code>JSON.parse</code>.</p>
                             </div>
                         </div>
                     </section>